Japan in March: The Best Springtime Activities For Tourists

 The exact blooming time can vary depending on the location and weather conditions, so it’s important to check the cherry blossom forecast before planning your trip.

-Plum blossoms are also a beautiful sight and a great place to see them is Hanamiyama Park in Fukushima prefecture.
+Plum blossoms are also a beautiful sight, and Hanamiyama Park in Fukushima prefecture is a great place to see them.

 Winter Fun